rgpihlstrom/Project3/README.md

 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/Innovation3.png" />

 ### Observations:
-My recommendations for innovation are focused on working to create additional solutions around the 5 most predictive features associated with churn which were noted above in point #1.
+My recommendations for innovation are focused on working to create additional solutions around the 4 most predictive features associated with churn which were noted above in point #1.
 - Type of Contract – The goal is to reduce spontaneous churn.
 If churn customers are not interested in a 1 year or a 2 year contract, perhaps there is a shorter term contract that can be created to induce trial.
 Perhaps try 6 months or quarterly contracts.
+- Method of Bill Pay  -  Examine quality and/ or customer experience required to pay bill electronically.
+Look to make this process as easy as possible.
 - Increasing Months with Telco - Examine ideas for Innovation around loyalty programs to incent longevity
 - Type of Internet Service -  Given the big difference in rate of churn across DSL vs. Fiber Optics churners, I believe there is something obviously wrong.
 My recommendation is to engage in a competitive and or quality analysis to ensure the quality of the fiber optics lines are meeting customer expectations.
-- Reducing Monthly Spend -  Examine innovation around bundling services in an attempt to lower monthly spend

 ## Potential Impact on Revenue